beniwtv/git-deployer/README.md

 Git-Deployer
 ============

+**WARNING: This software is currently in development.
+No stable releases have come out yet.
+In addition, the deploy process does not yet fully work!**

 Welcome to Git-Deployer!
 Git-Deployer is a tool which you can use to manage your deployments from Git repositories.